Pakistan looks to buy more US goods, remove non-tariff barriers to counter high duties, says finance minister

 The minister also expressed interest in attracting foreign direct investment from American firms in Pakistan’s recently liberalized minerals and mining sectors.
 Additionally, he confirmed that Pakistan plans to issue its first-ever Panda bond, targeting $200–250 million in the fourth quarter of 2025, as part of broader efforts to stabilize its economy and break the boom-and-bust cycle.

-Meanwhile, Aurangzeb reaffirmed Pakistan’s reform commitment during his meeting with IMF Managing Director Kristalina Georgieva at the IMF-World Bank Spring Meetings 2025.
+Meanwhile, Aurangzeb reaffirmed Pakistan’s reform commitment during his meeting with the IMF Managing Director Kristalina Georgieva at the IMF-World Bank Spring Meetings 2025.
 Pakistan reached a staff-level agreement with the IMF for a $7 billion Extended Fund Facility (EFF) in July 2024, which was approved in September.
-A new $1.3 billion arrangement and first review of the ongoing bailout were also concluded last month.
+A new $1.3 billion arrangement and the first review of the ongoing bailout were also concluded last month.

 Monitoring Desk